Thomistic Institute

 Loyola Science Center 133 (PNC Auditorium)

-Cover image for The Seven Deadly Sins: Theology of the Seven Deadly Sins, Why They are So Bad and What to do to Avoid Them
+Cover image for The Seven Deadly Sins: Why They are So Bad and How to Avoid Them

 This lecture is free and open to the public.
 No pre-registration is required.